WilliamW1979/WilliamW1979/README.md

 - **Independent update cycles** — because each subsystem is a separate process, patches can be deployed surgically; a bug fix in the AI layer never requires a full server restart
 - **Distributed load splitting** — compute-heavy workloads are distributed across processes rather than bottlenecked in a monolith, allowing horizontal scaling of individual systems

-This project applies the same library infrastructure from the public repos above — Logger, SettingsFile, PluginManager, and GameTime are all in active use as internal dependencies.
+This project applies the same library infrastructure from the public repos above — Logger, SettingsFile, PluginManager, GameTime, and MySqlDatabase are all in active use as internal dependencies.

 ---